The-Amoghavarsha/Securing-Grub/README.md

 # Securing-Grub
-This guide is gonna help you to protect your grub with an additional layer of security
+This guide is gonna help you to protect your grub with an additional layer of security.
+Description will be on the wiki of this repo and the screenshots will be in the main repo.
+Enjoy!